smalinin/mcp-sqlalchemy-server/README.md

 ---

-# MCP Server ODBC via SQLAlchemy
+# MCP Server ODBC via PyODBC

-A lightweight MCP (Model Context Protocol) server for ODBC built with **FastAPI**, **pyodbc**, and **SQLAlchemy**.
-This server is compatible with Virtuoso DBMS and other DBMS backends that implement a SQLAlchemy provider.
+A lightweight MCP (Model Context Protocol) server for ODBC built with **FastAPI** and **pyodbc**.
+This server is compatible with Virtuoso DBMS and other DBMS backends that has ODBC driver.

 ![mcp-client-and-servers|648x499](https://www.openlinksw.com/data/screenshots/mcp-architecture.png)